Carbonfreezer/SimReinforce/README.md

 ### Cashier Example
 This example demonstrates a chashier situation.
 This example is stochastic.
 All used working times use a gamma distribution specified by the mean and standard deviation.
 The example contains two cashiers and a dispatcher.
-The AI can control the dispatcher:
+The AI can control the dispatcher and cashier:

 https://github.com/user-attachments/assets/56112eb2-cc45-4546-810a-04e846797874

-Or it can be in automatic mode, where it dispatches customers in cycles to the dispatching lines:
+Or it can be in automatic mode, where it dispatches customers in cycles to the dispatching lines, and only cashiers are controlled by the AI:

 https://github.com/user-attachments/assets/57050cf7-7fbe-4e9d-8430-057944b6f3f4